 The Importance of Data Security

 Data held by a company is a relatively new risk of theft, and it needs to be managed.
 Reports of data theft are splashed across the newsfeeds on nearly a daily basis, and it is certainly on the minds of executives and board members.
-Protiviti in their 2018 Executive Perspectives on Top Risks survey noted that 2 of the top 10 risks being discussed by C-Suite executives and board members are related to IT threats: unpreparedness for cyber threats (ranked number 3) and the amount of resources needed to adequately provide for security and privacy of data (ranked number 7).
+Protiviti in their 2021 Executive Perspectives on Top Risks survey noted that 2 of the top 10 risks being discussed by C-Suite executives and board members are related to IT threats: privacy/identity management and information security (ranked number 5) and cyber threats (ranked number 6).

 Basic Principles of Data Security